pawnu/PythonSecurityPipeline/README.md

 ```
 6. Input the admin password from the docker logs generated, and create Jenkins user.
 ```
+docker ps
 docker logs <your-jenkins-container-name>
 ```

 7. Continue with the setup to get to Jenkins main page
+8. Go to Manage Jenkins- Configure Systems - Shell - Shell Executable.
+Add /bin/bash as the executable for Python's virtualenv to work correctly.

 ## Setting up a Jenkins Pipeline project
 1. Click on New Item, input name for your project and select Pipeline as the option and click OK.